LzOggar/LakkaTOR/README.md

 ## Running the tests

-Use the following command to check the script working correcly :
+Use the following command to check the script working correctly :

 ```
 chmod +x LakkaTOR.bash